Gradobranitelj: Oblačar

 In the region of Syrmia, people believed that dragons lived on high mountains and flew high in the sky shedding many sparks.
 Beneath them, in dense and terrible clouds, flew gigantic winged serpentine demons called aždaja, which spewed hail on fields.
 A special man, called an oblačar, would fight against them and their associates.
 This name is derived from the noun oblak ("cloud").
 The oblačar would rush directly beneath the dark clouds, as soon as he noticed that they were gathering above the fields of his village.
 There he would run to and fro, following the movement of the aždaja, at the same time waving his arms, or holding a stick raised in the direction of the cloud.
 He would not stop until he was completely exhausted and drenched.
 Sometimes he succeeded in preventing hail fall, and other times not, as was the case with an oblačar from Mirkovci.
-When the wind blew the clouds away from Mirkovci without a damage to its crops, this man would return from the fields and boast to the villagers of his persistence in warding off the hail bringers despite their ferocity.
+When the wind blew the clouds away from Mirkovci without damage to its crops, this man would return from the fields and boast to the villagers of his persistence in warding off the hail bringers despite their ferocity.
 And when hail fell on the crops, he would humbly state that he did his best, but the adversaries flung themselves upon him with tenfold fierceness.
 The villagers believed and felt sorry for their oblačar, all drenched and bruised by hail.
 In autumn, he drove his cart from house to house in Mirkovci, receiving wheat from farmers for his struggle.